 Notes: Sample from January 2005 to March 2006.
 Period with Royal-Decree 3/2006 is excluded.
 Standard deviation of passthrough distribution in parenthesis.
-Interquantile range in brackets.
-Competitive counterfactual replaces original marginal bids of thermal plants with engineering cost estimates.
+Interquantile range in brackets.Competitive counterfactual replaces original marginal bids of thermal plants with engineering cost estimates.

-and price pass-through in the second and fourth column of Table 5.3, respectively.
+The role of demand elasticity and supply elasticity Counterfactual II introduces demand elasticity, as implied by the observed wholesale demand curves.
+Results are presented for the cost and price pass-through in the second and fourth column of Table 5.3, respectively.
 As can be seen, introducing demand response reduces the cost pass-through to around 84% on average for the competitive benchmark, and to 77% using actual bid data.
 The fact that the cost pass-through is lower in the strategic case is consistent with the supply curve being less elastic in the presence of strategic firms.